Client Onboarding Checklist for an MSP

 8. Take the project live

-The project launch and the work leading up to it can be an exciting time for your development team.
+The project launch and the work leading up to it can be exciting for your development team.
 Nevertheless, don't take your eye off the ball now.

-With all final issues ironed out, transfer control of the project management to relevant teams.
-It involves a degree of complexity, so create dedicated tasks for finer details.
-Develop a complete report for the project and analyze shortcomings that still exist.
+Once all final issues are ironed out, transfer project management control to relevant teams.
+Since the project involves a degree of complexity, create dedicated tasks for finer details.
+Develop a complete report for the project and analyze any remaining shortcomings.

 9. Maintain momentum and show value